jbmorch/tinytapeout/docs/info.md

 ## How to test

 Set enable to high and pulse the clock input with a square wave.
+NOTE the enable is not working.
+It will always be enabled.

 ## External hardware